HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 06.
+FIG. 06.
 Knowledge Translation is the dynamic and iterative process of conveying the concepts, clinical logic, and intent of a source knowledge expression (e.g., narrative guideline) into an equivalent expression in another language or formalism- in the case of a narrative guideline into a computeable or computer interpretable expression.
 This may occur successively or progressively across the Levels of Representation (L1, L2, L3) or may be directly to an L3/L4 expression, typically using an authoring tool or domain-oriented language.

 </summary>